Community-led development "The Apache Way"

-There are two main ways to check the membership of PMCs and LDAP groups.
-Using the Whimsy tool roster pages, and using the Apache Phonebook.
+There are two main ways to check the membership of PMCs and LDAP groups:

-Please allow time for any changes to LDAP and committee-info.txt to be propagated to the Phonebook app.
+Please allow time for any changes to LDAP and committee-info.txt to propagate to the Phonebook app.

-See the Contact Infra roadmap to request resources like these for your project.
+See the Contact Infra roadmap to request these and other resources for your project.

 In almost all cases, project business should happen on that project's publicly archived mailing lists - the detailed policy explains the few exceptions.

-Most projects do their work on their firstname.lastname@example.org mailing list.
-Some projects also have a user@ mailing lists for more general or non-technical questions, or have a general@ mailing list in addition.
-Every project should have a clear Mailing Lists page that has instructions for subscribing to their lists and for reading the archives.
+Most projects do their work on their email@example.com mailing list.
+Some projects also have a user@ mailing lists for more general or non-technical questions, and may have a general@ mailing list.
+Every project should have a clear mailing lists page that has instructions for subscribing to their lists and for reading the archives.